Torram/magic-docs/docs/Client-Development/Hooks/Cards/UseAllCards.md

-Custom hook that gets all of the cards in database.
+Custom hook that gets all of the cards in the database.

 :::danger HEAVY LOAD
 :::